sudheerj/javascript-interview-questions/README.md

 21. ### What is the Temporal Dead Zone

-    The Temporal Dead Zone(TDZ) is a specific period or area of a block where a variable is inaccessible until it has been intialized with a value.
+    The Temporal Dead Zone(TDZ) is a specific period or area of a block where a variable is inaccessible until it has been initialized with a value.
 This behavior in JavaScript that occurs when declaring a variable with the let and const keywords, but not with var.
 In ECMAScript 6, accessing a `let` or `const` variable before its declaration (within its scope) causes a ReferenceError.

     Let's see this behavior with an example,